Checking off another thing we had on our list!

 What can I say?
 We’re just not ready to hit the “stop” button yet!
 And since Mei has moved out to Seychelles, why not go and visit the beaches…er, I mean her, there?

-It’s balmy, blinding, and absolutely beautiful here.
+It’s balmy, bright and blinding, and absolutely beautiful here.
 There are dozens of secluded sites on Mahe that you can make your own for the day.
 Just bring your bathing suit, sunscreen, and a good book.

 After 14 months…

 After all the walking, hiking and rough weather, not everything came back in good shape.
 I broke both branches of my glasses; duct tape and glue didn’t help much, but I survived until the end of our journey. (you might notice that towards the end of the trip, the glasses are always sitting crooked on my face!)

 As for the hiking shoes - the harsh muddy trail to Macchu Pichu did most of the damage.
 But besides the worn-out treads and peeling rubber, they actually cleaned up quite well.

 I am glad our travel went pretty smoothly.